CieNTi/serial_port_plotter/README.md

 - 14 available line colors (cyclic)
 - No data point limit: All received data is kept so user can explore old data
 - Exports to PNG
-- Zooming and dragging using the mouse wheel (X axis only, when paused)
+- Zooming and dragging using the mouse wheel (X axis only)
 - Moving around the plot displays the X and Y values of the graph in the status bar
 - Channel's name legend (double-click to modify)
 - Channel selection (click on legend's text)